 Some studies have shown that stem cell hair transplant can result in successful growth.
 And hair growth has been possible for different types of hair loss.

 What Is Stem Cell Hair Transplant Price?

-Many clinics are already offering stem cell hair transplants and continue to do so because it has been promising enough.
+A few clinics are already offering stem cell treatment for hair loss and continue to do so because it has been promising enough.
 Unspecialised cells are injected into the scalp to convert into hair follicles.